Portuguese Malacca: The capture of Malacca

-The news of Malacca's wealth attracted the attention of Manuel I, King of Portugal and he sent Admiral Diogo Lopes de Sequeira to find Malacca, to make a trade compact with its ruler as Portugal's representative east of India.
-The first European to reach Malacca and Southeast Asia, Sequeira arrived in Malacca in 1509.
-Although he was initially well received by Sultan Mahmud Shah, trouble however quickly ensued.
-The general feeling of rivalry between Islam and Christianity was invoked by a group of Goa Muslims in the sultan's court after the Portuguese had captured Goa.
-The international Muslim trading community convinced Mahmud that the Portuguese were a grave threat.
-Mahmud subsequently captured several of his men, killed others and attempted to attack the four Portuguese ships, although they escaped.
+Malacca's wealth attracted the attention of the King of Portugal, Manuel I, who sent captain-major Diogo Lopes de Sequeira to make contact with Malacca and sign a trade agreement with its ruler.
+The first European to reach Southeast Asia, Sequeira arrived in Malacca in 1509.
+Although he was initially well received by Sultan Mahmud Shah, trouble quickly ensued.
+The general feeling of rivalry between Islam and Christianity was invoked by a group of Muslims in the sultan's court.
+The international Muslim trading community convinced Mahmud that the Portuguese were a threat.
+Mahmud subsequently turned on the Portuguese and attacked the four ships in the harbour, killing some and capturing several of them, who were then imprisoned in Malacca and tortured.
 As the Portuguese had found in India, conquest would be the only way they could establish themselves in Malacca.

-In April 1511, Afonso de Albuquerque set sail from Goa to Malacca with a force of some 1200 men and seventeen or eighteen ships.
-The Viceroy made a number of demands—one of which was for permission to build a fortress as a Portuguese trading post near the city.
-The sultan refused all the demands.
-Conflict was unavoidable, and after 40 days of fighting, Malacca fell to the Portuguese on 24 August.
-A bitter dispute between Sultan Mahmud and his son Sultan Ahmad also weighed down the Malaccan side.
+In April 1511, Afonso de Albuquerque set sail from Goa to Malacca with a force of around 1,200 men and seventeen or eighteen ships.
+Albuquerque made a number of demands, one of which was for permission to build a fortress as a Portuguese trading post near the city where they could trade safely.
+The sultan refused, and after 40 days of fighting, Malacca fell to the Portuguese on 24 August with Sultan Mahmud Shah fleeing the city.
+A dispute between Sultan Mahmud and his son Sultan Ahmad also weighed down on the Malaccan side.

-Following the defeat of the Malacca Sultanate on 15 August 1511 in the capture of Malacca, Afonso de Albuquerque sought to erect a permanent form of fortification in anticipation of the counterattacks by Sultan Mahmud.
-A fortress was designed and constructed encompassing a hill, lining the edge of the sea shore, on the south east of the river mouth, on the former site of the sultan's palace.
+Following the defeat of the Malacca Sultanate, Afonso de Albuquerque sought to erect a fort in anticipation of the counterattacks by Sultan Mahmud.
+A fortress was designed and constructed near a hill, south of the river mouth, on the former site of the mosque.
 Albuquerque remained in Malacca until November 1511 preparing its defences against any Malay counterattack.
-Sultan Mahmud Shah was forced to flee Malacca.